Pliny on mammals: Emotional competence

 Pliny the Elder describes elephants as not only exhibiting impressive brilliance with regards to their memory, learning, and methods of survival, but also with their capacity to feel emotions.
-Pliny outlines the ability of elephants to shame, such that in battle they offer their conquerer leaves and dirt, and their predilection towards modesty which forces them to mate only in secret.
+Pliny outlines the ability of elephants to shame, such that in battle they offer their conqueror leaves and dirt, and their predilection towards modesty which forces them to mate only in secret.
 Additionally, Pliny also comments on their morality by putting forward that elephants never engage in adultery or any of the intermale competition "that is so disastrous to the other animals."
 However, Pliny specifies that this is not due to a lack of emotion, and provides several examples of elephants falling in love with humans, and in one instance so intensely that the elephant refused to eat without the presence of its preferred person.

 Pliny repeatedly refers to the distinct behavioural phenomena of animals feeling gratitude and respect towards humans.
 For example, he recounts the tale of a lion who, after having a painful bone pulled from its teeth, always brought any game it caught to its saviour, a female panther who guides a man out of the desert after he rescues her cubs from a pit, a snake who, after being formerly kept as a pet by a man, came to his aid when he was later ambushed by brigands, and a dog who continued to defend his deceased owner in battle despite being severely wounded.